CarlVerret/csFastFloat/README.md

 If you omit the target framework and you don't have both .net 5.0 and dotnetcore 3.1 SDKs installed you may experience an error when building or running tests.

 The set of unit tests in /TestcsFastFloat project combines unit tests from many libraries.
 It includes tests used by the Go Team.
-Additionnal info on Nigel Tao's work can be found [here](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).
+Additional info on Nigel Tao's work can be found [here](https://nigeltao.github.io/blog/2020/eisel-lemire.html#testing).

 Some unit tests are based on [Approvals.net library](https://github.com/approvals/ApprovalTests.Net).
 They require a diff tool installed on your computer.
 Tests will be automatically skiped if no diff tool is found.